 5. Choosing the right partners to monetize inventory

 Header Bidding was created to increase CPMs in the first place.
 If done right, any publisher (regardless of size and geo) should see a significant lift in CPMs.
-However, as we highlighted in this article, you may need to consider to dig more and go beyond ‘standard implementation’ to get higher CPMs in header bidding.
+However, as we highlighted in this article, you may need to dig more and go beyond ‘standard implementation’ to get higher CPMs in header bidding.

 If you need any help with the setup or looking for a header bidding partner, reach us at automatad.com.
 We’re glad to share our knowledge and expertise in ‘Header Bidding’.